Onizuka89/SickBeardTaskbar/README.md

 **IMPORTANT!**
 You are using this app on your own *risk*.
 There is no guarantee that this app will run on your computer.
 This software is not developed by the developers of SickBeard, and is only a third-party application.
 This software uses a images from SickBeard to make it easy to understand that it is used with SickBeard, but it is NOT SickBeard!
-It is not to confuse you into thinking it SickBeard, or that it was developed by people behind SickBeard.
+It is not to confuse you into thinking it is SickBeard, or that it was developed by people behind SickBeard.

 **How to use**
 - Install SickBeard